knielbo/knielbo.github.io/_pages/about.md

 Current Projects
 ======
 Currently I am working on a comparative study of *innovation*, *creativity* and *motivational drivers* in Danish textual cultural heritage, with a particular focus on N.F.S Grundtvig (1783-1872), H.C.
 Andersen (1805-1875) and S.A.
-Kierkegaard (1813-1855).
+Kierkegaard (1813-1855) (see, [*A Curious Case of Entropic Decay*](https://doi.org/10.1093/llc/fqy054)).

+With my Dutch colleague Melvin Wevers, I work on a large-scale automated text analysis project about *disruptions* and *persistence* in Dutch newspapers topicality space.
+The project is a continuation of our previous project with Jianbo Gao *Tracking the Consumption Junction:Temporal Dependencies in Dutch Newspaper Articles and Advertisements* (still in review!).

+Jianbo Gao, Mads Rosendahl Thomsen and me have recently started a project on the fractal properties of narratives, which has led us to propose a set of theoretical propositions on the necessary properties of optimal narrative structure (*Dynamic evolution of sentiments in Never Let Me Go: Insights from multifractal theory and its implications for literary analysis*,  currently in review).

 |||||datakube|||
 ======